hari4421/Insurance-Cost-Prediction/README.md

 # Insurance Cost Prediction

 ## Project Overview

-This project predicts medical insurance charges using Machine Learning.
+This project predicts medical insurance charges using Machine Learning techniques.
+The dataset contains demographic and health-related information such as age, BMI, smoking habits, gender, number of children, and region.
+Various regression models were trained and evaluated, and Random Forest Regression was selected as the best-performing model.
+The project covers data preprocessing, exploratory data analysis, model comparison, feature importance analysis, and model saving using Joblib.

 ## Technologies Used
 - Python